+Hook-up (building) wire is the primary component for connecting electrical signals in industrial or commercial applications.
 While the NFPA allows the use of MTW or THHN wire inside control panels, MTW is often preferred for its flexibility and easier handling.
 Type TFFN (stranded) wire is primarily used as fixture wire as specified by the National Electrical Code (NEC).
-Type THHN wire is intended for general purpose applications.
-Type DLO is ideal for heavy duty wet/dry power connections requiring flexing capability.
+Type THHN wire is suitable for general purpose applications; Type DLO is ideal for heavy duty wet/dry power connections requiring flexing capability.

 For part listings and specifications, go to Shop Now